Objektorientert/Objektorientert/README.md

 ### Hello 👋

-- Working as frontend developer in Vecora 🤓
+- Frontend developer in Vecora 🤓

 <!--